ravishank8/Tracking-Sheet-for-JIRA/README.md

-Google Sheets based solutions driven by custom app script to automate both the data collection of Sprint status at the finest grain, and also relevant views for scrum-masters, scrum-of-scrums and engineers.
+Google Sheets - scripts based solutions driven by custom app script to automate both the data collection of Sprint status at the finest grain, and also relevant views for scrum-masters, scrum-of-scrums and engineers.
 To use this tool, the code for the same is present at (https://github.com/ravishank8/Tracking-Sheet-for-JIRA).
 This location contains the GS code to be imported into any google sheet.
 Also a sample google sheet URL attached is at: (https://docs.google.com/spreadsheets/d/1G7byXBpfWecynMJ8DMDE7ZTSi9QugiSo9ve1egaVttA/edit?usp=sharing)
 The steps are as follows –
-1. The first step is to import the chrome add-on “JIRA cloud for sheets” to essentially pull data from JIRA.
+1. The first step is to import the chrome add-on **“JIRA cloud for sheets”** to essentially pull data from JIRA.
 It supports the following:
 * Any JQL needed to pull data from JIRA.
 * Ability to select fields to be imported (The default is the columns selected by the user In JIRA)
 * Ability to schedule the import – for e.g. once every day, once every hour